 Note: Pre-paid balances do not transfer from other carriers.

 Q: How will I know when the number I requested to bring to Sprint has been activated?

 A: We suggest that you wait to set up your voicemail mailbox until after the phone number you have brought to the Sprint Network has been activated.
 If you set up your voicemail mailbox prior to this, all messages and settings (including your greeting and password) will be lost when the number you have transferred becomes active.
-For Nextel products, please wait to set up your voicemail mailbox until after the phone number you have brought to the Sprint Network has been activated and your temporary number has been deactivated.

 A: Sprint strives to ensure that 911 calls are minimally impacted by the WLNP process.
 However, while 911 calls can be made during the process — subject to the typical limitations of any wireless 911 call — the public safety dispatch center may not receive an accurate telephone number from your handset, should they need to call you back.
 Therefore, if you need to make an emergency call during the WLNP process, immediately inform the emergency operator of your exact location and your emergency.

 A: Yes.
 You will be responsible for paying all applicable fees to your current provider until the WLNP process has been completed.
 Additionally, if you are subject to a subscriber agreement, you may be obligated to pay early termination fees or accelerated charges to your current provider.

 A: Most likely.
 If you are moving outside of the Sprint coverage area, you will not be able to take your Sprint phone number with you and activate it as a local phone number.

 How can I sign up for the Prepaid to Postpaid Account Migrations?

 Is there a cost to migrate?